 - post-surgery recovery

-It’s not completely understood how acupuncture works scientifically.
-There are a few ways by which acupuncture is thought to work for back pain:
+It’s not completely understood how acupuncture works.
+But, there are a few ways by which acupuncture is thought to work for back pain:

 - Stimulates nervous system.
 Trigger points stimulated by acupuncture could release chemicals from the spinal cord, muscles, and brain.
 Some of these could be naturally pain-relieving.

 - Releases opioid-like chemicals produced in the body.
 Along the same lines as the theory above, acupuncture may release pain-relieving chemicals.
-These naturally occur in the body and have similar properties to opioid painkillers.
+These naturally occur in the body and have similar properties to opioid pain relievers.
 (Hydrocodone or morphine are examples.)

 - Releases neurotransmitters.
 These are hormones that send messages regulating the on/off mechanisms of various nerve endings.
 Acupuncture may stimulate some that shut off pain.

 - Triggers electromagnetic impulses in the body.
-These impulses can help speed the body’s ways of handling pain, including the release of endorphins.
+These impulses can help speed the body’s way of handling pain, including the release of endorphins.

 Regardless of how it works, trials on acupuncture for treating back pain show great results with very little risk of side effects.

-In one review compiled in 2012, almost 20,000 people with chronic pain were reviewed.
-They were given either authentic acupuncture treatments, a “fake” treatment, or no acupuncture at all.
+Some involved reviewing almost 20,000 people with chronic pain.
+They were given authentic acupuncture treatments, fake treatments, or no acupuncture at all.
 Those who received real acupuncture experienced 50 percent improvement in their chronic pain issues.

-Two similar reviews came later in 2013.
-In these, results showed strong favor for acupuncture as successful therapy.
-These were for chronic lower back pain specifically.
+Two similar reviews from 2013 showed strong favor for acupuncture as successful therapy.
+These were specifically for chronic lower back pain.

 People who have received acupuncture sometimes report soreness, bruising, and minor bleeding at puncture sites.
-This should clear up and go away in a few days.
+These issues should clear up and go away in a few days.
 It also poses little to no risk to overall health.

 If you take blood thinners or have a bleeding disorder, acupuncture poses some health risks.
-Make sure to discuss your issues and medications openly if you go forward with the therapy.
-Bleeding can happen during the therapy, though major risks due to this are rare.
+Make sure to discuss your issues and medications with your acupuncturist before therapy.
+Bleeding can happen during the therapy, though this is rare.

 Acupuncture can be a successful go-to therapy for chronic back pain.
 It can apply to either lower or upper back pain.

-Research shows that it could be very helpful for many people.
-It could be even better for back pain than certain medications.
+Research shows that it could be helpful for many people.
+It could even be better for back pain than certain medications.

 Still, acupuncture may not be for everyone.
-Talk openly with your doctor and acupuncture therapist about whether acupuncture is right for you.
+Talk with your doctor and acupuncturist about whether acupuncture is right for you.